Canadian Police Arrest COVID-19 Mandate Protesters

 Police said the operation to clear out the protesters would take days, Reuters reported.

-One protester being carried away was holding a sign saying, "Mandate Freedom."
+One protester being carried away was carrying a sign saying “Mandate Freedom.”

 Some of the trucks have also been towed, according to the AP.